Lund Stem Cell Center

-Lund center for Stem Cell Biology and Cell Therapy is one of six Swedish strategic centers of excellence in life sciences, supported by the Swedish Foundation for Strategic Research.
-Established in January 2003, the center focuses on stem cell and developmental biology of the central nervous and blood systems, and development of stem cell and cell replacement therapies in these organ systems as well as research in non-mammalian model systems.
+Funded by StemTherapy, one of six strategic research areas of excellence in life sciences at Lund University, (supported by the Swedish Foundation for Strategic Research and the Swedish Government), the Stem Cell Center (SCC) was established in January 2003.
+Lund SCC center focuses on stem cell and developmental biology of the central nervous and blood systems, and development of stem cell and cell replacement therapies in these organ systems as well as research in non-mammalian model systems.

 Building upon the success of the last years, scientists from Lund Stem Cell Center will host their forth outreach event on stem cells open to high school students.
 The event is sponsored by The Faculty of Medicine, StemTherapy, Hemato-Linné and Bagadillico, and takes place on Friday March 16, 2018.
 The morning will be devoted to lectures and a web-based interactive event with other UniStem sites across Europe.
 In the afternoon we will offer lab visits, multiple hands-on sessions as well as workshops.

 Our next monthly Stem Cell Talk will be held by Shamit Soneji on Wednesday 4th April, starting at 14:45 with fika:

 Title: “Analysing single-cell gene expression data in virtual reality”

 Place: BMC A10 Segerfalksalen

 Please mark your calendars.
 The rest of the schedule can be found here

 We have several new colleagues here at the Stem Cell Center:

 Please welcome our new colleague Gladys Telliam to the Division of Molecular Hematology.